algolia/docsearch/README.md

 ## Customization

-The default colorscheme is blue and gray:
+The default colorscheme is white and gray:

 ![Default colorscheme][17]